 Many good-hearted Christians dream of taking a missions trip.
+Sending your teenage youth group on a mission trip is a life-changing experience.
 Whether this is your first one or third you’ll find that you’ll need more than a willing heart–you need good support.
 To focus on your “mission” without worrying about money, you should gather resources before you grab your backpack.
 You need to know how to raise support for your mission trip and the sooner you start the better!

 These practical steps will help you build funding and prayer support during your time abroad.
 Start immediately and with a clear plan.
 Make a punch list of what costs you need to cover and include any deadlines that you must meet.
 Costs you should expect to cover: Plane fare, food, housing, passport fees, immunizations, clothing, an offering for the mission, thank you gift to the sponsor.